model-checking/kani/rfc/src/rfcs/0010-rust-ub-checks.md

 ## Rationale and alternatives

-Kani already has undefined behavior checks, some are implemented on the CBMC side, such as access out bounds, and arithmetic overflow.
+Kani already has undefined behavior checks, some are implemented on the CBMC side, such as out-of-bounds access, and arithmetic overflow.
 While others are implemented on Kani's side, such as intrinsics validation checks, and some are a result of instrumentation to the Rust standard library.

 The behavior of these checks varies according to how they are added.
-The ones on CBMC side do not interrupt the analysis of a path, while the ones on Kani / Rust std side will.
+The ones on the CBMC side do not interrupt the analysis of a path, while the ones on the Kani / Rust std side will.

 For example, memory bound checks are implemented in CBMC, and the following harness today will trigger 2 different
 failures: